Xi Frame on Nutanix AHV¶

 The wizard should inform you that your cluster has been connected successfully.

-Log in to your Xi Frame account to check the account creation status.
+Log in to your Xi Frame account to check the cloud account creation status.
 The “C” status indicates that the account is still being created.

 The account status should change from “C” (Creating) to “R” (Ready).